Vector-Valued Gossip over $w$-Holonomic Networks: Main Result

-One can assign a (holonomy) group to the process on the cycle $C$ if $\operatorname{ord} C \geq 1$.
+Now, we can define the holonomy of a gossip process as follows. \begin{itemize} \item If $\operatorname{ord} C = 0$, then the process on $C$ is {\em non-holonomic}. \item If $\operatorname{ord} C = 1$, then the process on $C$ is {\em holonomic}. \item If $\operatorname{ord} C > 1$, then the process on $C$ is {\em finitely non-holonomic}. \end{itemize} One can assign a (holonomy) group to the process on the cycle $C$ if $\operatorname{ord} C \geq 1$.
 If $\operatorname{ord} C = 1$, the cycle $C$ is said to have \textbf{trivial holonomy} since the corresponding group has only identity operation (trivial group).
-If $\operatorname{ord} C > 1$, the cycle $C$ is said to have \textbf{non-trivial holonomy} since the corresponding group is a cyclic group with an order greater than one.
+If $\operatorname{ord} C > 1$, the cycle $C$ is said to have \textbf{non-trivial holonomy} since the corresponding group is a cyclic group with an order greater than one.}